aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/slicers/create-slicer-to-excel-table/_index.md

 ---
-title: Create Slicer to Excel Table
+title: Create a Slicer for an Excel Table
 type: docs
 weight: 15
 url: /java/create-slicer-to-excel-table/